 - Sending or requesting delivery of pornography or racially derogatory, discriminating, threatening or abusive communications

-- Send or receive copyrighted materials, proprietary information, or similar materials without prior authorization.
+- Sending or receiving copyrighted materials, proprietary information or similar materials without prior authorization

 Enforcement and Procedures

 The college reserves the right to review, audit, intercept, access and disclose all information created, received or sent via Columbia College Chicago systems for any purpose.

 If a Columbia College Chicago community member is found to have violated this policy, they may be subject to disciplinary action, up to and including termination of employment or expulsion from the institution.
 A violation of this policy by a temporary worker, contractor or vendor may result in the termination of their contract or assignment with Columbia College Chicago.

 Where definition of violation is unclear or where patterns of use appear to be out of compliance with this policy, the associate VP/CIO will provide interpretation to the president’s cabinet for final sanctions.

 Federal Laws and College Policies Governing Use of IT resources